saintaxl/helm-charts/README.md

 ### How to update a chart

-1. Modify the file(s) in the selected chart
+1. Modify the file(s) in the selected chart.
-2. Run `./update-chart.sh` supplying the chart and the new version.
-To obtain the current version, check the `docs` folder.
+2. Bump the version in the relevant `Chart.yaml` file.
+For example if updating argocd, change the version in `argocd/Chart.yaml`.
-   For example `./update-chart.sh argocd 0.3.0`
+3. Run `./add-chart.sh`, supplying the name of the chart.
+For example `./add-chart.sh argocd`.
-3. Add the new `.tgz` file generated in the docs folder.
+4. Add the new `.tgz` file generated in the docs folder to git.
-4. Commit, push and open a PR with the new chart, the updated index and the `.tgz` package.
+5. Commit, push and open a PR with the new chart, the updated index and the `.tgz` package.